jay23606/github-explorer/README.md

 # github-explorer

-Vanilla client-side JS github file explorer/editor using a text input field and an "up" button to navigate directories and a textarea to make edits.
+Vanilla JS github file explorer/editor using a text input field and an "up" button to navigate directories and a textarea to make edits.

 To add files just type the name of the file you want in the text input field (can also create directories this way).